microsoft/BCTech/samples/EDocument/DirectionsEMEA2024/readme.md

 #### Authorization: Bearer secret
 #### Service: MyTeamName

+It is also a good idea to read the Interface documentation.
+You can control click the interfaces that the codeunit implements to read more.

 # Tasks to complete

+## Implement OpenServiceIntegrationSetupPage to open demo setup page
+On the EDocument service the action "Open Integration Setup".
+On the setup page, set the field API Key to "secret".
+Then set the service name to your team name.
+If you use the functions in the IntegrationHelpers.Codeunit.al, the fields from the demo service will be added as headers automatically.

 ## Implement Send Async with API.
-Then post sales invoice for customer with EDoc Doc Sending profile.
+Then post sales invoice for customer with "EDocuments" Doc Sending profile.
+You need to change this for the customer you are sending to.
+Go to the E-Document and check the logs.
+If you have GetResposne status, then you completed sending async.
+Check the communication logs for the first flag.

+You need to communicate to the service endpoint by sending a http request.
+Use the IntegrationHelpers.Codeunit.al use the PrepareRequestMessage to make it easier, and use HttpClient to send it.

+You also need to use WriteBlobToRequestMessage to send the XML to the service.

 ## Implement GetResponse.
-Then for a edocument with PendingResponse status, run Get Response job queue.
+Then for a edocument with PendingResponse status, run Get Response job queue manually.
+If the e-document is not Sent status, then you completed sending and get response.
+Check the communication logs for the second flag.

-## Implement Receive.
-On the EDoc service page, you can click receive, or use auto import
+Similar to Send, you need to communicate to the service endpoint by sending a http request.
+Use the IntegrationHelpers.Codeunit.al use the PrepareRequestMessage to make it easier, and use HttpClient to send it.

 ## Implement Approve
 On Sent EDocument click approve.
+The implementation should return true to mark edocument approved.
+Check the communication logs for the third flag.

+Similar to Send, you need to communicate to the service endpoint by sending a http request.
+Use the IntegrationHelpers.Codeunit.al use the PrepareRequestMessage to make it easier, and use HttpClient to send it.

+## Implement Receive.
+On the EDoc service page, you can click receive, or use auto import.
+The service will get one of the documents you sent to it.

 # Capture the flag - Win a Microsoft t-shirt and some Merch